istio/istio.io/_docs/concepts/mixer-config.md

 with requests arriving for service B. Resolution is about deciding which config to use for a request.

 Resolution depends on a well-known attribute to guide its choice, a so-called *identity attribute*.
-The value of this attribute is a dotted name which determines where the mixer begins to look in the hierarchy for configuration blocks to use for the request.
+The value of this attribute is a dotted name which determines where Mixer begins to look in the hierarchy for configuration blocks to use for the request.

 Here's how it all works: